 We’ve compiled a list of our favorite destinations around the Black Hills (and a little beyond).
 If you’re feeling especially adventurous (and your kids are patient enough not to ask “are we there yet?” every 15 minutes), you could even combine a couple of these.

-For the less ambitious (and those with young kids not content to spend long periods of time in the car), a day trip around Rapid City doesn’t require a lot of travel but is sure to provide plenty of fun.
+For the less ambitious (and those with young kids not content to spend long periods of time in the car), a family friendly day trip around Rapid City doesn’t require a lot of travel but is sure to provide plenty of fun.
 Storybook Island has been delighting children for generations with its beguiling mix of storybook characters, live theater productions, and train ride.
+It’s one of our favorite free activities in the Black Hills!
 The park is open 9 a.m. to 7 p.m. daily from Memorial Day through Labor Day.
-Admission is free.

 Once your kids have had their fill of fairy tales and nursery rhymes, take them to Dinosaur Park for an opportunity to view life-size concrete replicas of dinosaurs.
 The visitor’s center and gift shop (open May through October) is a great place to grab a souvenir and finish your day with an ice cream cone.

 Mount Rushmore and Crazy Horse Memorial

 Regardless of how often you have visited Mount Rushmore and Crazy Horse Memorial, those impressive granite carvings never fail to instill a sense of wonder and awe—and they make a great history lesson for kids of all ages.
 Mount Rushmore is an easy 30-minute drive from Rapid City and offers plenty to do besides standing and staring.
 You can point out states you’ve visited along the Avenue of Flags, take an audio tour, walk along the Presidential Trail for close-up views, visit the Lincoln Borglum Visitor Center & Museum, and even enjoy Thomas Jefferson’s signature ice cream recipe.